herotechcourse/kotlin-lotto-precourse/README.md

 ##  Features to Implement

-- [ ] Input purchase amount and validate
+- [ ] Modified initial feature list for Lotto project
-- [ ] Generate tickets (1 ticket = 1,000 KRW)
+- [ ] Implement Lotto and LottoTicket classes with validation
-- [ ] Generate each ticket with 6 unique numbers from 1 to 45
+- [ ] Add LottoMachine to generate random lotto tickets
-- [ ] Input winning numbers and bonus number with validation
+- [ ] Define Rank enum for lotto result ranking
-- [ ] Match each ticket with winning numbers and rank accordingly
+- [ ] Implement LottoResult to evaluate ticket matches
-- [ ] Display result statistics (match count, prize amount)
+- [ ] Create InputView and OutputView for user interaction
-- [ ] Calculate and display total profit rate
+- [ ] Implement main application flow to integrate all components
-- [ ] Validate all inputs and display `[ERROR]` messages
+- [ ] Add unit tests for Lotto, LottoTicket, and LottoResult